Murci2022/matchbox-shopping-cart/README.md

 - this code creates a grid layout for a cart item with an image.
 - On hover, the image scales up smoothly with a transition effect.
-  -The image overflow is hidden, and it is set to cover the container.
+- The image overflow is hidden, and it is set to cover the container.

 ### Continued development